mdancho84/mdancho84.github.io/_drafts/ggradar-radar-plots-with-ggplot-in-r.md

 image_preview: "/assets/ggradar_thumbnail_2.jpg"

 ---
 Let's face it.
 These days, everything is built off of comparisons.
 In business, we compare customers, products, service providers, hotel chains, doctors offices, revenue by verticals...
+And we do this to find insights within groups of our data.

-**Every dataset has groups.
-And group-wise comparisons can be tricky.**  Thankfully an R package exists to help us compare within groups using a visualization called a **Radar Plot.**
+**Groups are important (think customer segments).
+But group-wise comparisons can be tricky.**  Thankfully an R package exists to help us compare within groups using a visualization called a Radar Plot.

 **What R package is it?** It's called `ggradar`.
 And I want to share it with you so you can do business comparisons (like customers with RFM Analysis) in under 10-minutes.
 Here's what you learn in this R-Tip: